 You may feel that people are treating you differently.
-Some may seem distant or not contact you as much because they're afraid of doing or saying the wrong thing.
+Some people may withdraw and not contact you as much because they are afraid of doing or saying the wrong thing.
 Others may not understand that you feel too unwell to go out.
 Try to talk openly to your friends and family if there are any misunderstandings or problems.
 Tell them how you feel.
 If you find it hard, ask another family member or friend to talk to them.